Methodology and Guidelines

 Interviews

-Follow-up face-to-face or telephone interviews, lasting between 45mins and one hour, will be arranged where appropriate.
+Follow-up interviews, lasting between 45 mins and one hour, will be arranged where appropriate.

 Should your firm be offered an interview, we would advise a maximum of two partners attend.
 Partners should be prepared to talk about their practice’s standout work and provide observations on market trends and competitors.

-Successful firms are included under one of three classifications in the IEL Elite.
+Successful firms are included under one of three categories:

-• National Elite: Firms in this category are domestic market leaders – either as part of full-service offerings or as dedicated labour and employment boutiques.
-These are firms that international or foreign firms without a local presence go to, that grasp the subtleties of translating domestic legislation to non-local audiences and aligning the same with the requirements of multinationals.
+• Standout team*: Firms in this category are domestic market leaders or key regional players – either as part of full-service offerings or as dedicated labour and employment boutiques.
+These are go-to teams for international or foreign firms without a local presence, that grasp the subtleties of translating domestic legislation to non-local audiences and aligning the same with the requirements of multinationals.

 How we get our results